 Welcome to my piece of the ‘verse.

-My name is Michelle Boule and I am a writer and geek librarian living in Houston, TX.
-I am currently working on an historical fantasy romance series set in Colorado in the 1850s and 1860s.
+My name is Michelle Boule and I am a writer and geek living in Houston, TX.
+I am currently working on a historical fantasy series set in Colorado in the 1850s and 1860s.

 There are many ways to contact me here.

 If you are looking for a formal CV, this link is for you.
-If you want the abbreviated version, see below.
+If you want the informal version, see below.

 My non-fiction book, entitled Mob Rule Learning: camps, unconferences, and trashing the talking head, on the nature of collaborative education at (un)conferences and in professional education is available now.

 I have an English degree from Texas A&M University and received my MLS from Texas Woman’s University.
 In 2008, I was named a Library Journal Mover and Shaker.
 I have created online learning environments, taught in-person classes, presented on a wide variety of subjects, been a Social Sciences Librarian at the University of Houston, shelved books, read books, written articles, organized unconferences, and have participated in subversive activities in an effort to save the world.